Rue87/CDV01_Career_Goals_Reflection_RUNMAR25118_fto2502-b_B1_Runyararo-Marongwe_CDV01/README.md

  needs, and this leads to efficient codes and effective solutions.Overcoming challenges is my genuine interest as it brings so much satisfaction.

 Continuous Learning:
- As new technologies continue to emerge  and evolve, a genuine interest in learning an staying up to date becomes more crucial for a successful full-stack developer.
+  -As new technologies continue to emerge  and evolve, a genuine interest in learning an staying up to date becomes more crucial for a successful full-stack developer.

 Building Things:
- Full-stack development allows you to build complete web applications from start to finish.The satisfaction of creating something tangible and functional is a major motivator for me.
+  - Full-stack development allows you to build complete web applications from start to finish.The satisfaction of creating something tangible and functional is a major motivator for me.

 Collaboration:
- In most cases, full-stack developers work as part of a team and effective communication and collaboration skills are essential for success as they ensure smooth project execution.
+  -In most cases, full-stack developers work as part of a team and effective communication and collaboration skills are essential for success as they ensure smooth project execution.

 Technological Curiosity:
-  l have a strong interest in how technology works, and a drive to explore new technologies, this is a very strong trait that keeps me going as a developer as it allows me to adapt to changing industry demands.
+  -l have a strong interest in how technology works, and a drive to explore new technologies, this is a very strong trait that keeps me going as a developer as it allows me to adapt to changing industry demands.

  What values are important to you in a work environment?